Yes, we know that this is taking a while!

 Usually, Goalies are not unsung heroes in Stanley Cup wins, but a case could be made that Matt Murray falls into this category.

 Although he was already a Stanley Cup Champion, Murray was Calder eligible, finishing fourth for the honor and securing an All-Rookie nod with a 2.41 GAA and .923 Save Percentage, his best year in Pittsburgh.
-The Penguins again repeated as Stanley Cup Champions, though he shared netminding duties with Fleury in their repeat.
+The Penguins again repeated as Stanley Cup Champions, though they shared netminding duties with Fleury in their repeat.

 Despite his youth, Murray seemed to regress and dealt with concussion issues.
 After two more years in Pittsburgh, Murray was traded to the Ottawa Senators.
-As a Penguin, Murray won two Cups, and had a very good record of 117-53-19.
+As a Penguin, Murray won two Cups and had a very good record of 117-53-19.

-You don’t think of Omaha, Nebraska as a hockey hotbed, but it was in Cornhusker territory where Jake Guentzel came from.
+You don’t think of Omaha, Nebraska, as a hockey hotbed, but it was in Cornhusker territory where Jake Guentzel came from.

 The Nebraskan stayed in state, competing collegiately for the University of Nebraska-Omaha, and while this was not a hockey powerhouse, Guentzel impressed in college, bringing the school to their first Frozen Four.
 Taken in the Third Round of the NHL Draft years before, Guentzel joined the Penguins in 2016, making the team after a brief stop in the AHL, and he would play a large role in the Penguins in their 2017 Stanley Cup win, where he led all skaters in Goals (13) and Even-Strength Goals (11).